-Tucked away in a Fitzroy side street, the new sister store to Foti-Lowe’s city flagship has five retail sections across three rooms, packed with goods ranging from hairbrushes to shoes to loaves of bread.
+Tucked away in a Collingwood side street, the new sister store to Foti-Lowe’s city flagship has five retail sections across three rooms, packed with goods ranging from hairbrushes to shoes to loaves of bread.
 But the general store is starkly different to Hub Furniture in Melbourne’s CBD.
 There’s zero crossover between products, and the space is also intended for workshops and exhibitions.

 It’s “an outfit put together from pieces old and new,” says Foti-Lowe.

 An array of everyday items, selected for their quality and versatility, are displayed not because they are new or undiscovered, but because in her view, “they have not yet been given a platform for recognition”.

 “We want to curate items for use across an extensive range of people’s lives and interests, providing beautiful daily tools like pens, pencils, notebooks, soap, brushes, toothpaste and deodorant,” she says.
 The idea is to give shoppers an alternative to “something toxic or environmentally unfriendly”.

 The front room of the new store is a fluid space that can be adapted for whatever ventures spring from Foti-Lowe’s creative sphere.